algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 * **Hexagonal binning:** A plot of two numeric variables with the records binned into hexagons.

 * **Contour plot:** A plot showing the density of two numeric variables like a topographical map.
+Contour and hexagonal gives graphical examination of 2 numerical variables at a time without being overwhelmed by huge amounts of data.
+A scatter plot will give monolithic dark cloud if the data points in millions, but these plots represent the density in color or lines.

 * **Violin plot:** Similar to a boxplot but showing the density estimate.
+Violin plot and boxplot are used to plot a numeric variable against a categorical variable.